gaehlerm/SoftwareEngineering/README.md

 ## Back magic code

 Your code will contain some complexity.
 There’s no doubt about it.
 The only question is how to deal with it.
 One point is that you have to be honest.
 Some programmers try to hide complex code using all kind of black magic.
 This may work at times, but the code will be cursed.
 You can keep working on the code, but once in a while you see this black magic and you’ll become petrified.
-Your only thought will be: “I hope I’ll never have to touch this."
+Your only thought will be: "I hope I’ll never have to touch this."

 It is much better to be honest.
 The problem is complex and we break down the complexity until we have some pieces that we can solve.
 Do not hide the complexity, make it apparent.